 Disadvantages of direct evaporative cooling

 To solve these issues, Oxycom developed its patented indirect/direct evaporative cooling technique.
-For more information on this two-stage cooling method, go to our page 'two-stage evaporative cooling', or check out the IntrCooll for more information in two-stage evaporative cooling for the industry.
+For more information on this two-stage cooling method, go to our page, 'two-stage evaporative cooling,' or check out the IntrCooll for more information on two-stage evaporative cooling for the industry.

 Advantages of direct evaporative pre-cooling

 Direct evaporative cooling is however very effective when used as pre-cooling for industrial chillers.
 This form of evaporative pre-cooling uses a contact humidifier (wet evaporative media) to cool down the incoming air before ventilating it through an air-cooled chiller.
 This increases the efficiency of the chiller considerably and will result in drastic energy savings.

 Oxycom uses direct evaporative cooling in the PreCooll system, with which outside air is sucked through wetted Oxyvap® media, to cool down the incoming air and increase the efficiency of mechanical cooling installations.
 The Oxyvap® media contains the patented aluminum hydro chill fin technology reaching extreme efficiencies of 90 – 93% while having the lowest possible pressure drop of around 40 Pa at 2m/s (6,6 feet) per second.

 The PreCooll is built around (the condensers of) the chiller and shades the condenser completely.
 The PreCooll creates a cool microclimate surrounding the condenser.
 In addition, the PreCooll is controlled by energy-saving software, taking into account local weather data and the water quality, and the thickening of the water during the cooling process.
 This way, adjustments are made automatically so that the chiller runs as efficiently as possible at the lowest possible energy costs.
 But perhaps the most important thing: with the PreCooll, you are always assured of the optimal operation of your chiller.